leobaiano/rate-limit/README.md

 If everything went well you should get a `Hello, World!` return message.

+### Up Clients

+**Python**

+Important: Before following the steps below, you must upload the server

+This client's code is programmed to make requests to the API until it receives 5 status code 409, that is, when it is blocked by the rate limit applied in the API.

+1. Go to the `clients/python` directory
+2. Run the `pip install requests` command to install the library used to make HTTP requests
+3. Run the command `python client.py` so that the requests are made.

 ## How to contribute

 You can contribute to the source code in our [GitHub](https://github.com/leobaiano/rate-limit) page.